mgmarlow/helix-mode/README.md

 ## Installation

-Modern Emacs versions, use the `use-package` macro with `:vc` pointing to this repository:
+Point `use-package` to this repository:

 ```lisp
 (use-package helix